ws101320/EEG_fatigue/README.md

 * scipy  1.9.3

 # Introduce
-The NMFLibrary is a pure-Matlab library of a collection of algorithms of non-negative matrix factorization (NMF).
+The NMFLibrary-master is a pure-Matlab library of a collection of algorithms of non-negative matrix factorization (NMF).